Lucas-C/ludochaordic/content/2020-02-06-minutes-of-the-fosdem-2020-conference.md

 Finally, I am a bit disappointed that the survey they sent us is only addressed to members of open source community managed by the public sector
 [link to the survey](https://ec.europa.eu/eusurvey/runner/OSORsurvey2020sustainabilitycommunities).
 They do not seem interested in consulting members of other open-source communities.

+**EDIT [2020/06/02]** : I missed that before but the OSOR has [a newsletter](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/osor-newsletters).

+It is also redacting interesting [Intelligence reports](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/open-source-software-country-intelligence) on the use of open source software per european country.

 ## Sunday 11:00 Is the web rea11y for all? - Ioana Chiorean